object2music/o2m/README.md

 ```

 Samples files are available in the folder samples :
 - o2m.conf
 - mopidy.conf

+More complete installation process is to follow from file INSTALL.md

 ## NFC Lib : Installation and Usage